karlstav/cava/README.md

     yaourt -S cava

-The GUI branch is also now in [AUR](https://aur.archlinux.org/packages/cava-gui-git/).
+The GUI branch (this) is also now in [AUR](https://aur.archlinux.org/packages/cava-gui-git/).

+    yaourt -S cava-gui-git

 ### Ubuntu